 When it comes to removing unwanted substances, Burdock herb is a champ, according to holistic veterinarians, and an infection is definitely an unwanted substance.
 Also known as Arctium lappa, you can ask your vet where to buy it.

 Not just good for cooking, rosemary herb is well-known for pain relief and is often recommended by alternative health practitioners instead of regular pain relief meds for dogs.
 It's also called Rosmarinus Officinalis.

 Remember that the above herbal, natural and holistic home remedies for dog eye infection problems have not been scientifically tested or proven to be effective.
 It's best to consult with your vet and closely monitor your pet's condition when using them.

 Eye infections have similar symptoms to more serious ailments, and significant damage to a dog's eye can occur quickly.
 Vets recommend bringing your dog in within 24 hours if you notice a problem with their eye(s).
 A few tests will be performed (19).

 Examining Your Dog's Eye

-Your vet will probably want to run two very straightforward tests:
+Your vet will want to run two very straightforward eye tests:

 1. Fluorescein test

-This amazing test will show your vet if there are any scratches or ulcers on your dog’s eye.
-All he does, is take a chemically treated strip of paper, place it on your dog’s eye, and any problems show up as green, thanks to the chemical Fluorescein.
+This test will show the vet if there are any scratches or ulcers on your dog’s eye.
+All the vet does is take a chemically treated strip of paper, place it on the dog’s eye, and any problems show up as green, thanks to the chemical Fluorescein.